 How do they work?
 There is a small internal engine inside these devices.
 The engine picks up the low frequencies around you.
 There is a small microphone built on the outer side of the ear cups.
 The engine creates opposite and equal frequencies, canceling noise.

 But air travel is not the only ideal use case scenario of these high-quality headphones.
-They are capable of doing almost anything and everything that you want them to do – right from studio recordings to sound engineering.
+They are capable of doing almost anything and everything that you want them to do – right from studio recording to sound engineering.

 - Only effective headphones for air travel